-Washington's pandas have won a temporary extension to stay at the National Zoo -- at least for now.
+Washington's pandas will stay at the National Zoo at least a little while longer.

 Mei Xiang and Tian Tian are on a 10-year, $10 million loan from China that expires at the end of 2010.
 The Smithsonian's National Zoo continues to negotiate a new agreement for panda breeding and research.

 Zoo spokeswoman Karin Korpowski-Gallo said Wednesday that China has granted a temporary extension for Mei Xiang and Tian Tian to remain until a new agreement is signed.
-Officials expect an agreement in January.
+Officials expect one in January.

 Pandas have a long history in Washington.
 The first panda couple, Ling-Ling and Hsing-Hsing, arrived in 1972 and lived more than 20 years at the zoo after President Richard Nixon's historic visit to China.